 Talking to other young people with similar needs can help.
-Look on your local authority’s local offer page to see if there are any groups for disabled young people.
-Search for groups run by young disabled people on sites like meetup.com.
+Look on your local authority’s Local Offer page to see if there are any groups for disabled young people.
+Search for groups run by young disabled people online.

 Go to meetings about your care

 Going to meetings about your care can help prepare you for managing your own care.
 You’ll have a chance to talk and for people to listen to you.
 You could start by going to meetings with your parents.
 Your meetings should be adapted to work for you.
 This could mean: